 7. Supporting Military dictatorships.

-The IMF have been criticised for supporting military dictatorships in Brazil and Argentina, Castello Branco in the 1960s received IMF funds denied to other countries.
+The IMF have been criticised for supporting military dictatorships in Brazil and Argentina, such as Castello Branco in 1960s received IMF funds denied to other countries.

 Response to Criticism of IMF